 Five treatment plants serve the County water system with an aggregate capacity of 419,000 gallons per day, with individual plant capacities from 4,000 to 230,000 gallons per day.
 The County wastewater system is served by five treatment plants with an aggregate capacity of 5,393,000 gallons per day, with individual plant capacities from 21,000 to 4.1 million gallons per day.
-The County completed an upgrade of the Conococheague Treatment Plant for biological nutrient removal processes in November 2001.
 The County is in the process of upgrading its wastewater facilities to comply with the State's enhanced nutrient removal ("ENR") strategy.
-The Winebrenner Treatment Plant ENR upgrade will be under construction in fiscal year 2015.
+The Winebrenner Treatment Plant ENR upgrade began construction in fiscal year 2015.
+The Conococheague Wastewater Treatment Plant will be under construction in fiscal year 2016.